 It’s sad but true – too many churches have become a refuge for hurt people, led by hurt people, rather than a place of health that reproduces health.
 It’s OK to be hurt – there’s no condemnation in that!
 But we have an obligation before God to seek his healing and restoration.

-I’ve had lots of challenges in my own life: an emotionally crippled ex-wife, the death of two very close friends, a potentially fatal autoimmune disease, an unwanted divorce, and the need to start over again financially.
+I’ve had lots of challenges in my own life: emotionally crippled close family members, the death of several very close friends, a degenerative and potentially fatal autoimmune disease, an unwanted divorce, and the need to start over again financially.
 But despite it all, I have chosen life, not hurt.

 Too often, as we go through the motions with our day-to-day routines, we forget why God redeemed us.
 Instead, we slip unawares into a rut of accumulated hurts and emotional pain, and start believing that’s normal.